 The chart below provides visual context for how unusual this dislocation was within the asset class.
 It illustrates the average 2, 5 and 10 year maturity yield ratio of AAA muni bonds to equivalent-maturity Treasurys (muni yield divided by Treasury yield) going back to 2000.
 This ratio hit 604% on March 20.
 For perspective, at the peak of the 2008 financial crisis this measure reached only 250%.
 Low Treasury yields distort this calculation somewhat, but it is still an incredible data point.

 A week later, this relationship has already begun to normalize as municipal bond yields decline and the supply/demand imbalance improves.
 This example serves as an early reminder during this uncertain time that short-term price volatility feels unsettling in the moment, but it can also generate dislocations from fair value.

 Ultimately, we don’t know the path of this economic crisis the same way we didn’t know the path of prior recessions (and this will soon be an official recession).
 Market volatility will create opportunities along the way and a thoughtful, long-term investment plan remains the best way to avoid ill-advised reactions to market gyrations.
 The investment team at Oxford is working tirelessly to uncover great long-term opportunities, sometimes temporarily disguised as scary and uncertain.

 Thank you for the trust you place with Oxford.
 Speaking on behalf of the entire Investment Management Group, we take that responsibility very seriously and look forward to guiding client investment portfolios through this most recent challenge.

-This Financial Landscape represents the consensus of the Oxford Investment Fellows as of 10.11.19 and is subject to change at any time due to market or economic conditions or other factors.The information above is for educational and illustrative purposes only and does not constitute investment, tax or legal advice.
+The above commentary represents the opinions of the author as of 4.1.20 and are subject to change at any time due to market or economic conditions or other factors.The information above is for educational and illustrative purposes only and does not constitute investment, tax or legal advice.